 WE NEED YOUR HELP! » The D-S China Exchange depends on its own fundraising efforts to sustain its existence (hence some ads on this site).
 To help ensure this invaluable program is still around for future D-S students and teachers, please click here.

-COMMENTS » Please respond to blog postings with comments!
-They are moderated and may take a few hours to appear.
+COMMENTS » Please respond to blog postings with comments.
+Note that they are moderated and may take a few hours to appear.

-SOCIAL NETWORKING » Since blog postings are moderated, feel free to repost them via Facebook, Twitter, etc. with the link on the post timeline.
+SOCIAL NETWORKING » Blog posts are moderated, so please feel free to repost them via Facebook, Twitter, etc. with the link on the post timeline.
 "G+1" likes are also appreciated!

 Friday, March 28, 2014